zserge/zserge.github.io/src/blog/anvil-two-way-bindings.md

 ## Minor changes

-Talking of text views, do you know that `setTextSize()` in Android takes a value in "sp" (implicitely), while in XMLs we're used to specify "sp" explicitely.
+Talking of text views, do you know that `setTextSize()` in Android takes a value in "sp" (implicitly), while in XMLs we're used to specify "sp" explicitly.

 This means that `android:textSize="27sp"` and `textView.setTextSize(sip(27))`
 result in different text sizes.